 Air pollution is a complex issue with many contributing factors, and pollution does not follow jurisdictional boundaries.
-While outdoor air quality in Fort Collins is generally perceived as good,1 the City does not meet Federal healthbased air quality standards for ozone,2 and our continuing growth as a community brings additional challenges related to air quality impacts from transportation and other human caused sources.
 To help ensure that efforts to continually improve air quality will succeed, it will be important to continue a local, regional, state and national dialogue which supports innovation and collaboration at all levels.
-Priorities in this plan look ahead to near-term (1-2 years) and longerterm (3-5 years) strategies and programs, focusing on efforts to:
+Priorities in this plan look ahead to near-term (1-2 years) and longer-term (3-5 years) strategies and programs, focusing on efforts to: